87th Infantry Division (United States): Combat chronicle

+G.I.'s of the 1st Battalion, 345th Infantry Regiment, 87th Infantry Division, shown on duty at a gun position near Moircy, Belgium, December 31, 1944.

 Chow is served to American infantrymen of the 347th Infantry Regiment on their way to La Roche, Belgium, 13 January 1945.

-Vehicles of the U.S. 87th Infantry Division in the woods near Wallerode/St. Vith, Belgium, on 30 January 1945.
+Vehicles of the 87th Infantry Division in the woods near Wallerode/St. Vith, Belgium, on 30 January 1945.

 The 87th Infantry Division arrived in Scotland, 22 October 1944, and trained in England, 23 October-30 November.
-It landed in France, 1–3 December, and moved to Metz, where, on 8 December, it went into action against and took Fort Driant.
-The division then shifted to the vicinity of Gros-Réderching near the Saar-German border on 10 December and captured Rimling, Obergailbach, and Guiderkirch.
+It landed in France, including at Rouen, 1–3 December, and moved to Metz, where, on 6 December, it went into action against and took Fort Driant after shelling the ports day and night for five days.
+The division then shifted to the vicinity of Gros-Réderching near the Saar-German border on 10 December.
 The 87th was moving into Germany when, on 16 December 1944, German Field Marshal Von Rundstedt launched his offensive in the Ardennes forest (Battle of the Bulge).
+Through 22 December, the division captured Rimling, Obergailbach, and Guiderkirch.
+Then ordered to head for the Bulge, they were relieved by the 44th division.

 The Division was placed in SHAEF (Supreme Headquarters Allied Expeditionary Force) reserve, 24–28 December, then thrown into the Bulge battle in Belgium, 29 December.
-In a fluctuating battle, it captured Moircy on 30 December and Remagne on 31 December.
-On 2 January 1945, it took Gérimont, on 10 January Tillet, and reached the Ourthe by 13 January.
+In a fluctuating battle, it captured Moircy on 29 December and Recogne on 30 December.
+On 2 January 1945, it took Gérimont, on 10 January Tillet, 12 January St. Hubert, and reached the Ourthe by 13 January.
 On 15 January 1945, the division moved to Luxembourg to relieve the 4th Infantry Division along the Sauer and seized Wasserbillig on 23 January.
 The 87th moved to the vicinity of St. Vith, 28 January, and attacked and captured Schlierbach, Selz, and Hogden by the end of the month.
 After the fall of Neuendorf, 9 February, the division went on the defensive until 26 February, when Ormont and Hallschlag were taken in night attacks.
 The 87th crossed the Kyll River, 6 March, took Dollendorf on 8 March, and after a brief rest, returned to combat, 13 March 1945, crossing the Moselle on 16th and clearing Koblenz, 18–19 March.
 The division crossed the Rhine, 25–26 March, despite strong opposition, consolidated its bridgehead, and secured Grossenlinden and Langgöns.
 On 7 April, it jumped off in an attack which carried it through Thuringia into Saxony.
 Plauen fell, 17 April, and the division took up defensive positions, 20 April, about 4 miles from the border to Czechoslovakia.
-On 6 May 1945, it took Falkenstein and maintained its positions until Victory in Europe Day.
+On 6 May 1945, it took Falkenstein.
+On 10 May 1945, the division was ordered to maintain the immediate area, moving back through Poessneck to Saalfeld, where they took over two hotels, one of which was called the Hotel Goldener Anker.
+Troops maintained their positions until Victory in Europe Day, and remained in these hotels until at least 16 May 1945.